krasenslavov/formajs/README.md

 <link href="path/to/css/forma.css" rel="stylesheet" />
 ```

 2. Build your form anywhere inside the `<body>` of you document.
-The example below shows up the minimum required attributes for your for elements.
+The example below shows up the minimum required attributes for your form elements.

 ```html
 <form>